Teddy Kollek

 Theodor "Teddy" Kollek (טדי קולק; 27 May 1911 – 2 January 2007) was an Israeli politician who served as the mayor of Jerusalem from 1965 to 1993.

 Early life and marriage

-Theodor Kollek was born in Nagy-Vázsony, 120 km (75 miles) from Budapest, Hungary.
+Theodor Kollek was born in Nagyvázsony, 120 km (75 miles) from Budapest, Hungary.
 His parents, Alfred and Margaret, named him after Theodor Herzl.
 The family moved to Vienna in 1918.
 Growing up in the Austrian capital city, Kollek came to share his father Alfréd's Zionist convictions.